-YAKAMA NATION V. CONFEDERATED TRIBES OF THE COLVILLE INDIAN RESERVATION (No. 06-1588) - On May 29, 2007, the Yakama Nation filed a petition for cert seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which held that the Confederated Tribes of the Colville Indian Reservation (on behalf of the Wenatchi Tribe) is not barred by the doctrine of res judicata from asserting claims for fishing rights at the Wenatshapam Fishery on Icicle Creek, a tributary of the Colombia River.
-The Yakama Nation had sought and obtained an injunction from the federal district court preventing members of the Wenatchi Tribe from fishing at that location.
-The brief in opposition is due July 2, 2007.
+CONFEDERATED TRIBES AND BANDS OF THE YAKAMA NATION V. CONFEDERATED TRIBES OF THE COLVILLE RESERVATION (No. 06-1588) - On May 29, 2007, the Yakama Nation filed a petition for cert seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which reversed the district court and held that the Colville Tribes are not foreclosed by res judicata from asserting a claim on behalf of the Wenatchi Tribe to fishing rights at the Wenatshapam Fishery on Icicle Creek, a tributary to the Colombia River.
+The federal district court had issued an injunction preventing members of the Wenatchi Tribe from fishing at that location based on the Colville Tribes' earlier failed efforts to intervene in earlier litigation involving off-reservation fishing rights in the area.
+The Colville Tribes filed their brief in opposition on June 27, 2007, and the Court has scheduled the case for conference on September 24, 2007.